pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 ## Filtering the interactions that are verified

-You can filter the interactions that are run using two project properties: `pact.filter.consumers` and `pact.filter.interactions`.
+You can filter the interactions that are run using three project properties: `pact.filter.consumers`, `pact.filter.description` and `pact.filter.providerState`.
 Adding `-Ppact.filter.consumers=consumer1,consumer2` to the command line will only run the pact files for those consumers (consumer1 and consumer2).
 Adding `-Ppact.filter.description=a request for payment.*` will only run those interactions whose descriptions start with 'a request for payment'. `-Ppact.filter.providerState=.*payment` will match any interaction that